GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     readable by MacOS.
     5. Click Ignore.

-4. Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware infection).
+4. Verify the integrity of the "SETUP 1 BOOT" USB (i.e. no errors or malware infection).
     1. Remove the USB drive from the USB slot and immediately reinsert it.
     2. Wait 10 seconds for the operating system to recognize the USB.